LGBTQ rights in Sudan: Law regarding anal sex

 There were no documented cases of executions for sodomy, prior to repeal of capital punishment for the offence.

 On 9 July 2020, Sudan abolished the death penalty as a punishment for anal sex.
 The Transitional Sovereignty Council also eliminated the imposition of 100 lashes and added two years to the sentence for a second offence.
 The penalty for a third offence was changed from death or life imprisonment to life imprisonment.
 A first offence is now punished with up to five years and a second offence with up to seven years.
-Sudanese LGBT+ activists hailed the reform as a 'great first step' but said it was not enough yet, and the end goal should be the decriminalisation of gay sexual activity altogether.
+Sudanese LGBTQ activists hailed the reform as a 'great first step' but said it was not enough yet, and the end goal should be the decriminalisation of gay sexual activity altogether.

 Historically

 Nuba tribal society in the 1930s

 Siegfried Frederick Nadel wrote about the Nuba tribes in the late 1930s.
 He noted that among the Otoro, a special transvestitic role existed whereby men dressed and lived as women.
 Transvestitic homosexuality also existed amongst the Moru, Nyima, and Tira people, and reported marriages of Korongo londo and Mesakin tubele for the bride price of one goat.

 In the Korongo and Mesakin tribes, Nadel reported a common reluctance among men to abandon all-male camp life for a life of permanent settlement.
 While not directly attributing the observed preference for camp life, Nadel highlighted two features of tribal life, as he viewed them, in connection with the preference: that it was a "matrilineal society ... in which the fruits of procreation are not the man's", and "the strong emphasis on male companionship, ... [and] also, ... widespread homosexuality and transvesticism."